isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-i-keep-fleas-from-biting-me/index.md

 Flea bites are a common concern, especially in households with pets or in areas where pets frequently visit.
 These tiny pests can cause significant discomfort, itching, and even allergic reactions.

-Preventing flea bites requires a proactive approach to ensure your [home and surroundings remain flea-free](https://pestpolicy.com/can-humans-carry-[fleas](https://pestpolicy.com/at-what-temperature-do-fleas-die/)-from-one-home-to-another/).
-In this guide, we will explore effective strategies to avoid [flea](https://pestpolicy.com/best-flea-carpet-powder/) bites, including what to wear, how to use flea repellents, proper laundering techniques, and essential cleaning practices.
+Preventing flea bites requires a proactive approach to ensure your [home and surroundings remain flea-free](https://pestpolicy.com/can-humans-carry-[fleas](https://pestpolicy.com/at-what-temperature-do-fleas-die/)-from-one-home-to-another/).In this guide, we will explore effective strategies to avoid [flea](https://pestpolicy.com/best-flea-carpet-powder/)bites, including what to wear, how to use flea repellents, proper laundering techniques, and essential cleaning practices.

 ##  1. Wear Long Pants and Protective Clothing